 The Radiation Health Committee has recommended that the preferred method of disposal for small numbers of smoke alarms is to include them in the domestic rubbish.

 In many cases, reusable paints of the same colour are pumped into a tank where the material is mixed and tested.
 The paint is adjusted with additives and colourants as necessary.
 Finally the paint is fine filtered and packaged for sale.
+Due to licence regulations, paint cannot be accepted at the Drysdale Resource Recovery Centre.

 You can drop off these items for free at either the Drysdale or Geelong Resource Recovery Centre.